 Examples of behavioral questions:

-- Describe a situation where others working with you on a project disagreed with your ideas.
+• Describe a situation where others you were working with on a project disagreed with your ideas.

-- Tell me about a time when you had to determine priorities in managing your schedule.
+• Tell me about a time when you had to determine priorities in scheduling your time.

 • Tell me about a time when your manager or supervisor was unavailable and a problem arose.

 • Tell me about time when you had to deal with a difficult customer.